camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies which Java class will be executed at runtitme.
+      The attribute specifies which Java class will be executed at runtime.
 The stated class must implement a <a href="/guides/user-guide/#process-engine-delegation-code-java-delegate">Java delegate</a> interface.
     </td>
   </tr>
   <tr>